GeoTop: Advancing Image Classification with Geometric-Topological Analysis: Methods

 \begin{itemize} \item L2 norm of $\check{f}$ and $\partial f$ computed using \textbf{numpy.linalg.norm(., ord = 2)}. \item Integral of $\check{f}$ and $\partial f$ computed using \textbf{numpy.trapz(., T)}. \item Sum of all values of $\check{f}$, $\sum_{t \leq 200} \check{f}(t)$. \item Entropy value of $\check{|f|}$ and $|\partial \check{f}|$ computed using the \textbf{scipy.stats.entropy} function. \item Number of non-zero values in $\check{f}$ and $\partial f$ using \textbf{numpy.linalg.norm(., ord =0)}. \item Sum of $\check{f}$ and $\partial f$. \end{itemize}

 Although the sum and the integral may seem to provide similar numerical information, we observed that using both improves the classification performance by 0.2\% and reduces the number of false negatives in this method.
 In total, we obtain 120 features per image, which are then used as input for the random forest classifier.

-Figure \ref{LKCfigures} reveals that the data is positively shifted and not centred, indicating a departure from Gaussian behaviour.
+Figure \ref{fig:geometric_features} reveals that the data is positively shifted and not centred, indicating a departure from Gaussian behaviour.

 Additionally, we explore a method where we concatenate both the topological and geometrical feature vectors to investigate whether combining both approaches can enhance classification accuracy.
 We refer to this third method as GeoTop.